top of page

 As a foundation we will fundraise and gain support from our community, businesses and others, in order to give back to children who normally would not have the chance to play golf.

 In order to do this we look for any children from disadvantaged backgrounds and those with low incomes.
-We know that golf is a privileged sport for many.
-We want to be able to show that anyone can take part and we will support this.
+We understand that golf is a privileged sport for many.
+Our goal is to be able to show that anyone can take part.

 Only 2% of golf club members come from different ethnicities and we will support children from ethnic minorities within the foundation.